rivques/the-matrix/JOURNAL.md

 WAIT I RAN THE SCHEMATIC PARITY CHECK AND SOMEWHERE ALONG THE WAY I FULLY DELETED A DISPLAY ok time to trawl thru the git history and find when that happened

+ok it was in the last commit so hopefully i can just put it back and things will be fine

+yeah it turned out fine. i must have deleted it right before running drc. phew.

+anyways time to go mess with silkscreens